Good Morning America: International broadcasts

-In Australia, until 2018, Nine Network broadcast Good Morning America on its stations in metropolitan areas, Northern NSW and it’s regional affiliate from 2016 to 2021 Nine Regional and before 2016 and also 2021–present WIN Television on a one-day delay (by way of Australia and the United States being on different ends of the International Date Line) each Tuesday through Friday from 3.30 to 5:00, Saturdays from 5.30 to 7:00, Sundays from 6:00 to 7:00 and Monday mornings from 4:00 to 5:00 a.m.
-The Nine broadcasts featured a map providing forecasts for Australia in place of the national U.S. weather map (which itself is also, in a separate feature within the main weather segment, used as a cutaway to weather updates provided by local ABC affiliates).
+In Australia, the Nine Network broadcast Good Morning America on all its regional affiliates from 2016 to 2021.
+Nine Regional had begun broadcasting it before 2016.
+Since 2021, WIN Television, has broadcast it on a one-day delay every Tuesday through Friday from 3:30 to 5:00, Saturdays from 5:30 to 7:00, Sundays from 6:00 to 7:00 and Monday mornings from 4:00 to 5:00 a.m.

+The Nine broadcasts featured a map providing forecasts for Australia in place of the national U.S. weather map.
 However, as of July 3, 2018, Nine no longer airs the show.
 Although it aired at the same time as Seven Network and Network 10's broadcasts of NBC's Today and CBS Mornings (including its predecessor, CBS This Morning), Good Morning America's broadcasts by Nine were unchallenged ratings-wise in some regions where other affiliates preempt their networks' U.S. breakfast programs with paid and religious programming.

-OSN airs Good Morning America on OSN First HD live each weekday at 5:00 Time in the United Arab Emirates / 4:00 Saudi Arabia Standard Time in the Middle East and North Africa Countries.